adamsteer/f4g-oceania-pdal/readme.md

 Using Conda, create a new virtual environment like:

-`conda create -n f4g-pdal-workshop python=3.6 pdal numpy jupyter python-pdal pandas matplotlib -c conda-forge`
+`conda create -n f4g-pdal-workshop python pdal python-pdal entwine jq numpy jupyter pandas matplotlib -c conda-forge`

-This creates a virtual environment with PDAL and numpy (and more) installed, using the `conda-forge` channel.
+This creates a virtual environment with PDAL, PDAL Python bindings, Entwine and numpy (and more) installed, using the `conda-forge` channel.
 Head to a command line interface, switch to the exercises directory in this repository and type:

-`source activate f4g-pdal-workshop`
+`conda activate f4g-pdal-workshop`

 ..and then: